GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/understanding-noise/index.md

   - maudn
 ---

-Data in event-level and summary reports is _noised_; in other words, for a small percentage of cases, random data is sent instead of real reports/data.
+Data in aggregatable reports is _noised_; in other words, for a small percentage of cases, random data is sent instead of real reports/data.
 This practice preserves user privacy by preventing the joining of user identity across sites.

 ## Understanding noise in general